 Hiring Family Members – What You Need to Know!

 Many business owners hire their children, their spouse, or other family members to work in their business.
 Sometimes this works out well.
 Other times it causes problems.
-Let’s look at the pros and cons of putting family members on your payroll.
+Here are some of the key pros and cons of putting family members on your payroll.

 Hiring your children

-Hiring your kids for a summer or part-time job usually has more tax advantages and fewer drawbacks than hiring other relatives.
+Hiring your kids for a part-time job usually has more tax advantages and fewer drawbacks than hiring others.
 The financial advantage is that if you’re paying your child to do useful work, the business gets a tax deduction for the wages paid.
 Your child will probably pay little or no income tax, and the after-tax wages stays in the family.

-Follow certain steps to make sure the wages are fully deductible.
-The child must be doing a real job that helps the business, and the wages must be reasonable for the work performed.
+To ensure the wages are fully deductible the child must be doing a real job that helps the business, and the wages must be reasonable for the work performed.
 Keep detailed records of hours worked and pay salary regularly, preferably on the same schedule as other employees.
 In other words, treat your child just like any regular employee.